BAkinmarin/the-cleaning-hack/README.md

 As the site owner I want the user to see my business opening hours.

 ### Scope Plane
-The website should have a Navigation menu that is consistent across all pages and devices.
+The website should have a navigation menu that is consistent across all pages and devices.

-The website should have clear messaging explaining to users who we are and what we do.
+The website should have clear messaging to users explaining who we are and what we do.

 The website should provide a succinct list of services we provide to the user.